Aryan-2602/Convexia_demo/README.md

-# Convexia_demo# 🧪 Toxicity & Safety Evaluation Pipeline
+# 🧪 Toxicity & Safety Evaluation Pipeline

 A modular pipeline for predicting toxicity and safety of small-molecule compounds from their SMILES strings.
 This system combines predictive models, structural alert filters, accumulation logic, and scoring heuristics to generate a comprehensive toxicity profile in JSON format.

 ## 🚀 Features

 - ✅ Accepts SMILES strings as input
 - 🧠 Predicts:
   - General Toxicity: LD50, Carcinogenicity, Tox21
   - Organ Toxicity: Cardio, Hepatic, Renal